Epitracker is advancing anti-aging products across four discovery & development programs:

 Epitracker Patent Portfolio

-Epitracker's anti-aging platform is being developed as part of an exclusive license with the U.S. Navy to commercialize products under five issued and nine pending U.S. and international patents (Space and Naval Warfare Systems Center Pacific Agreement Number PLA-SSCPacific-15-002).
+Epitracker's anti-aging platform is being developed as part of an exclusive license with the U.S. Navy to commercialize products under 5 issued and 15 pending U.S. and international patents (Space and Naval Warfare Systems Center Pacific Agreement Number PLA-SSCPacific-15-002).

 ETI-101 for Metabolic Syndrome